Damir Džumhur: Junior career

 From the beginning, Džumhur has been coached by his father Nerfid, who has been running a tennis school since 1994.
 He started playing tennis at the age of five and began practising professionally in 1999 after the renovated Zetra Olympic Hall opened.

 In his early years, he participated in local events, mainly in Bosnia and Herzegovina, Croatia and Serbia and Montenegro.
 His first major success came in 2004 when he won the unofficial U–12 European Championships in Rome.
-That year, he played a total of nine tournaments, winning all of them and losing only four sets in the process.
+That year, he played a total of nine tournaments, winning all of them and dropping only four sets in the process.

 Before turning 18, Džumhur competed in various tournaments held across the continent and organized by Tennis Europe.
 He finished the 2005 and 2006 seasons ranked 87th and 25th respectively in Europe's under-14 boys' singles rankings, and in the years 2007 and 2008, he finished as the 13th- and 17th-ranked player in the under-16 category.

 In 2008, Džumhur started competing in official ITF junior tournaments in the under-18 category.
 In that year, he played six tournaments in total, winning one and reaching the final of another.
 He closed his first season at this level with 17 wins and 5 losses, and was ranked 299th in the world for juniors.
 The following season Džumhur participated in 20 such events, winning two titles, and with a 45–17 win–loss record, he finished ranked 35th.
 However, he was not ranked by ITF in those two years due to insufficient appearances in premier events.

 In 2010, Džumhur played in 12 tournaments, four of which he claimed.
 That includes the triumph in the U–18 European Championships in Klosters, after beating Andrés Artuñedo Martínavarro in straight sets in the final.
 In August 2010, by defeating Victor Baluda, Džumhur won the bronze medal in singles event at the 2010 Summer Youth Olympics in Singapore, where he was also a country representative during the Opening Ceremony as a flag bearer for Bosnia and Herzegovina.
 That year he appeared in his only three junior Grand Slam events, where he achieved a second round finish at the Roland Garros, a quarterfinal finish at the Wimbledon Championships and a third round finish at the US Open in singles competitions and also a Quarterfinal, second round and Quarterfinal finish in doubles, respectively.
 In July 2010 Džumhur was placed third on the ITF world rankings, and he finished this year on 4th place with 40 singles wins and 8 losses.

 In 2010, he played his first two matches in Davis Cup for Bosnia and Herzegovina, winning both of them in matches against Estonia and Portugal.